top of page

 1. Robot Shed

 The Robot Shed houses our two cage fabrication robots that have a combined capacity of 400 linear metres of pile cages per hour.
 The pile cages are continuously reinforced and are welded at each time the helical wire crosses a main bar.
-These Robots are designed and manufactured in Denmark.

 The process starts with deliveries of the rebar in coils.
 The coils that are used for the main bars weight 4 Tonne each and the coils used for the helical bars weigh 950kg.
 We store around 500 Tonne of coil within the robot shed; this is approximately one month’s usage.